 Based on the TCP1, the overall site contains a total of 202.91 acres of net tract woodlands and 29.24 acres of wooded floodplain.
-The plan shows a clearance of 115.19 acres of on-site woodlands, 2.02 acres of wooded floodplain, and 7.22 acres of off-site woodlands.
+The plan shows a proposal to clear 115.19 acres of on-site woodlands, 2.02 acres of wooded floodplain, and 7.22 acres of off-site woodlands.
 The subject application uses the prior zoning (R-S) woodland conservation threshold for a requirement of 51.22 acres (20 percent), and the total woodland conservation requirement is 89.29 acres.
-Currently, the plan and woodland conservation worksheet shows 80.16 acres of on-site preservation, 7.41 acres of reforestation, and 1.72 acres of off-site woodland credits for a woodland conservation provided of 89.29 acres.
+Currently, the plan and woodland conservation worksheet shows 80.16 acres of on-site preservation,

+7.41 acres of reforestation, and 1.72 acres of off-site woodland credits for a woodland conservation provided of 89.29 acres.

-The approved TCP1 shows off-site woodlands to meet the requirement.
+The submitted TCP1 shows off-site woodlands to meet the requirement.
 At the time of PPS submission, the applicant shall make an effort to meet the entire woodland conservation requirement on-site.

 - b.
 Tree Canopy Coverage Ordinance-Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, requires a minimum percentage of tree canopy coverage (TCC) on projects that require a grading permit for more than 5,000 square feet of disturbance or gross floor area.
 Properties in the prior R-S Zone are required to provide a minimum of 15 percent of the gross tract area in TCC.
 At the time of SDP review, the applicant must demonstrate conformance with the relevant requirements of the Tree Canopy Coverage Ordinance. - 10.
 Referral Comments: This application was referred to the following agencies and divisions.
-The Planning Board has reviewed and adopts referral comments that are incorporated herein by reference and are summarized, as follows: - a.
-Community Planning-In a memorandum dated September 06, 2023 (Calomese to Lockhart), pursuant to Section 27-521(a)(1) of the prior Zoning Ordinance, this application conforms to the design guidelines or standards intended to implement the development concept recommended by Basic Plan A-10060.
+The referral comments are summarized, as follows: - a.
+Community Planning-In a memorandum dated September 06, 2023 (Calomese to Lockhart), incorporated herein by reference, Community Planning staff find that, pursuant to Section 27-521(a)(1) of the prior Zoning Ordinance, this application conforms to the design guidelines or standards intended to implement the development concept recommended by Basic Plan A-10060.
 Plan 2035 places this application in the Established Communities Growth Policy Area.
 The Subregion 5 Master Plan and SMA recommends the future land uses of residential low and residential low-transition on the subject property.
 Residential low areas are designated for single-family detached suburban development that may have up to 3.5 dwelling units per acre.
-The subject CDP approves a residential development with a mix of housing types and is consistent with the Subregion 5 Master Plan and SMA.

-b.
-Transportation Planning-In a memorandum dated September 22, 2023 (Patrick to Lockhart), a comprehensive review was provided of the application's conformance with the requirements of previous approvals, the prior Zoning Ordinance, the 2009 Approved Countywide Master Plan of Transportation, and the traffic impact analysis (TIA) dated November 1, 2022, summarized as follows:
+The subject application proposes a residential development with a mix of housing types and is consistent with the Subregion 5 Master Plan and SMA. - b.
+Transportation Planning-In a memorandum dated September 22, 2023 (Patrick to Lockhart), incorporated herein by reference, the Transportation Planning Section provided a comprehensive review of the application's conformance with the requirements of previous approvals, the prior Zoning Ordinance, the 2009 Approved Countywide Master Plan of Transportation, and the traffic impact analysis dated November 1, 2022, summarized as follows:

 The Southeast Site Access along MD 373 does not pass the three-tier test for unsignalized intersections.
-A TIA for the development will be provided, at the time of PPS.
+A condition of approval is included herein, requiring the applicant to perform a traffic signal warrant analysis for this intersection, which is expected to operate adequately if signalized.